 Caring for a partner, relative or friend can be hugely rewarding, but it can be emotionally draining and isolating at times.
 If your caring responsibilities prevent you from carrying out a paid job, your financial situation may also be affected.

-To help you find the information and support that you need, this guide discusses what it is to be an unpaid carer.
+To help you find the information and support you need, this article discusses what it is to be an unpaid carer.

 If you provide regular unpaid help and support to a partner, relative or friend who’s struggling to cope alone, then you’re a carer.